v0lta/PyTorch-Wavelet-Toolbox/docs/ref/boundary.rst

 Boundary handling modes
 =======================

-As is typical the algorithms in this toolbox are designed to be applied to signals of finite size.
+As is typical the algorithms in this toolbox are designed to be applied to signal tensors of finite size.

-..
-TODO: Add explanation page on signal extension / boundary wavelets
+This requires some handling of the signal boundaries to apply the wavelet transform convolutions.

+This toolbox implements two different approaches to boundary handling:

+* signal extension via padding
+* using boundary filters for coeffients on the signal boundary

 Signal extension via padding
 ----------------------------

 .. _`modes.padding`:

+Signal extensions by padding are applied using :func:`torch.nn.functional.pad`.
+The following modes of padding are supported:

 .. autoclass:: BoundaryMode